Enoch79/alx-system_engineering-devops/0x02-shell_redirections/README.md

-deleting all the regular files
+ displaying 10 newest files in the current directory